 Each day, bodegas, corner stores, and mom & pop shops serve 160 million customers – the equivalent of half the U.S. population.
 According to the National Association of Convenience Stores (NACS), the country’s 153,000-plus convenience stores bring in nearly 11% of retail and food-service revenue.
 Fuel is sold by nearly 80% of all convenience stores.
 Likewise, about 80% of all U.S. fuel is purchased from these stores.

 IBIS World projects that by 2023, industry revenue will grow to $29.9 billion.
 This is due, in part, to lower unemployment and higher income levels.
 Although the industry is growing, the rise is relatively slow.
 The industry’s contribution to GDP is predicted to grow 1.7% over 10 years to 2023.
 Compared to the projected GDP growth rate of 2.2%, the convenience store industry is lagging.
-In addition, proprietors must be prepared for the challenges of a particularly competitive market due to moderate barriers to entry, industry saturation, and market fragmentation.
+Also, proprietors must be prepared for the challenges of a particularly competitive market due to moderate barriers to entry, industry saturation, and market fragmentation.

 Single-store operators rule the convenience store domain.
 The top two chains hold less than 40% of the market share, as indicated by IBIS World.
 In fact, mom & pop small business operations employing fewer than five people account for 68.1% of total stores.
 Independent owners operate at low profit margins of around 2%, as detailed in a CNBC report.
 However, wise shop owners recognize that high-margin packaged and prepared meals account for over 21.7% of industry sales and focus on sales of these items.
 Moreover, busy patrons will pay a premium for convenience.
 Therefore, even the most modest corner store can buck the trend through sharp inventory management and clever pricing.